aws-observability/aws-otel-collector/docs/developers/ecs-demo.md

 You can find ECS EC2 AWSOTelCollector [Installing template](../../examples/ecs/ecs-ec2-sidecar.json).
 Instructions for setting up a service in your ECS cluster using EC2 can be found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-ecs-ec2.html).

 **Configure The Task Definition**
 The two ECS task definition templates are provided to run AWS-OTel-Collector as sidecar to send application metrics and traces on Amazon ECS.
 Notice that in the task definition templates we provided, you have to replace `{{region}}` with the region your want to send the data to.
-Fill `{{ecsTaskRoleArn}}` and `{{ecsExecutionRoleArn}}` with the IAM role (`ECS-AWSObservability`) you created above.
+Fill `{{ecsTaskRoleArn}}` and `{{ecsExecutionRoleArn}}` with the IAM role (`ECS-AWSOTel`) you created above.

 In the task definition, we run two applications: the customer’s application (`aws-otel-emitter`) and the AWSOTelCollector `aws-otel-collector`.
 Running the AWSOTelCollector in the same application as the main application allows the AWSOTelCollector to collect the metric/trace data for the customer’s application.
 We also call running the AWSOTelCollector in this way a "Sidecar".